Learning Target: I can represent ratios using models.

 1. At the drug store, bars of Moisture Soap are sold in a package of 6.
 Franklin made a double number line to represent the ratio of number of bars of soap per package.

-If a customer needed 40 bars of soap, how many packages would he or she need to buy?
+If a customer needed 40 bars of soap, how many packages would need to be purchased?

 2. Stan recorded the number of miles he traveled based on the amount of gas he used in a table.